peachpiecompiler/peachpie-docs/docs/scenarios/beginner/using-package.md

 ### Remarks

 There are certain conversion conventions between PHP values and C# types.
-Please see [type system](/net/type-system) and [PhpValue](/api/ref/phpvalue) for more details and how the values are implicitly converted.
+Please see [type system](/net/type-system) and [PhpValue](/api/ref/phpvalue) for more details on how the values are implicitly converted.

 PHP objects and functions are liable to the instance of [Context](/net/ref/context) class.
 If ommited (like in this example) a default instance is provided implicitly.
 In case of a multithreaded evironment and web applications, make sure you provide an instance of `Context` corresponding to your current thread.